Slow Cooker Stuffed Peppers {Beef and Rice}

 • Onion – Diced white onion adds flavor and heartiness to the crock pot stuffed peppers.

-• Marinara – I choose to use marinara instead of tomato sauce or diced tomatoes; marinara sauce (or spaghetti sauce) already has a great flavor base to start with.
-You can use homemade marinara sauce if desired.
+• Marinara – I choose to use marinara instead of tomato sauce or diced tomatoes; you can use homemade marinara sauce if desired.

-• Seasonings – Salt, pepper, thyme and oregano is all you need!
+• Seasonings – Salt, pepper, thyme and oregano are all you need!

 Variations